- Academic Affairs

 - make all promotion decisions according to principles of equal employment opportunity by imposing only valid promotion requirements;

-- administer all personnel actions without regard to race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity or expression, physical or mental handicap, marital status and veteran's status.
+- administer all personnel actions without regard to race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status and protected veteran's status.

 Affirmative Action cannot perform these tasks alone.
 Ultimately, every member of the University's management group must assume responsibility for ensuring that all qualified persons are permitted and encouraged to participate in every area of the workforce and that an environment free of discrimination is maintained.
 Through internal monitoring and reporting systems, the University assesses the effectiveness of its Affirmative Action and updates the program on an ongoing basis.

 As an employer, and as a concerned member of the community, the University of Maryland, Baltimore is firmly committed to the principle of equal employment opportunity.
 The University recognizes that implementation of such a policy requires constant attention and effort.
 We will take every step necessary to guarantee that this commitment is honored not only on principle, but also in practice.

 HUMAN RELATIONS CODE – UMB